qcif-training/LinearRegressionR/_episodes/04-Multiple-Linear-Regression.md

 ### Sample Size

-The sample size should be at least 10 or 20 times the number of independent variables (n>>p) otherwise the estimates of the regression are unstable.
+The sample size should be at least 10 or 20 times the number of independent variables ($$n >> p$$) otherwise the estimates of the regression are unstable.

 ### Multicollinearity